Enterprise architecture in public administration – description of entire activity

 The analysis of public administration’s architecture activity and outlines is based on cooperation that aims to be developed in line with the ecosystem model.
 An ecosystem means a flexible entity in which communities, people, services and technologies are linked together through a natural need, utilising all operators in the ecosystem.
 Ecosystems of activities and businesses often accelerate innovations and improve services in a customer-oriented way.

-Higher level architecture descriptions are mostly available from Arkkitehtuuripankki (Architecture bank), which is maintained by the Population Register Centre (as of 1 January 2020, the Digital and Population Data Services Agency).
+Higher level architecture descriptions are mostly available from Arkkitehtuuripankki (Architecture bank), which is maintained by the Digital and Population Data Services Agency.
 Publishers of the materials are responsible for the content.

 Descriptions have also been published in the Avoindata.fi (Open data) portal that gathers planning data to advance interoperability of public administration.
-The Population Register Centre (as of 1 January 2020, the Digital and Population Data Services Agency) is responsible for the Avoindata.fi service.
+The Digital and Population Data Services Agency) is responsible for the Avoindata.fi service.

 Definitions of interoperability used in architectures and their parts have been published as public administration recommendations.
-Public administration recommendations are given by the Advisory Committee on Information Management in Public Administration, for which the Population Register Centre (as of 1 January 2020, the Digital and Population Data Services Agency) is responsible.
+Public administration recommendations are given by the Advisory Committee on Information Management in Public Administration, for which the Digital and Population Data Services Agency is responsible.